loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 ### Asynchronous Pattern 4 : Async/Await

 This is the ultimate.
 It does not look like asynchronous anymore.
-You can examine the transpiled JS code to see how elegant the TS code is.
+You can examine the transpiled JavaScript code to see how elegant the TS code is.

 ```js
 async function asyncAwait() {